paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

   (A) Not less often than once every two years, the Secretary shall prescribe for Department-wide applicability the minimum and maximum amounts of annual pay that may be paid under this section to physicians and the minimum and maximum amounts of annual pay that may be paid under this section to podiatrists and dentists.

   (B) The Secretary may prescribe for Department-wide applicability under this paragraph separate minimum and maximum amounts of pay for a specialty or assignment.
-If the Secretary prescribes separate minimum and maximum amounts for a specialty or assignment, the Secretary may establish up to four tiers of minimum and maximum amounts for such specialty or assignment and prescribe for each tier a minimum amount and a maximum amount that the Secretary determines appropriate for the professional responsibilities, professional achievements, and administrative duties of the physicians, podiatrists, or dentists (as the case may be) whose pay is set within that tier.
+If the Secretary prescribes separate minimum and maximum amounts for a specialty or assignment, the Secretary may establish up to four tiers of minimum and maximum amounts for such specialty or assignment and prescribe for each tier a minimum amount and a maximum amount that the Secretary determines appropriate for the professional responsibilities, professional achievements, and administrative duties of the physicians, podiatrists, optometrists, or dentists (as the case may be) whose pay is set within that tier.

   (C) Amounts prescribed under this paragraph shall be published in the Federal Register, and shall not take effect until at least 60 days after the date of publication.

-(2) Except as provided in paragraph (3) and subject to paragraph (4), the sum of the total amount of the annual rate of base pay payable to a physician, podiatrist, or dentist under subsection (b) and the market pay determined for the physician, podiatrist, or dentist under subsection (c) may not be less than the minimum amount, nor more than the maximum amount, applicable to specialty or assignment of the physician, podiatrist, or dentist under paragraph (1).
+(2) Except as provided in paragraph (3) and subject to paragraph (4), the sum of the total amount of the annual rate of base pay payable to a physician, podiatrist, optometrist or dentist under subsection (b) and the market pay determined for the physician, podiatrist, optometrist or dentist under subsection (c) may not be less than the minimum amount, nor more than the maximum amount, applicable to specialty or assignment of the physician, podiatrist, optometrist or dentist under paragraph (1).

-(3) The sum of the total amount of the annual rate of base pay payable to a physician, podiatrist, or dentist under subsection (b) and the market pay determined for the physician, podiatrist, or dentist under subsection (c) may exceed the maximum amount applicable to the specialty or assignment of the physician, podiatrist, or dentist under paragraph (1) as a result of an adjustment under paragraph (3) or (4) of subsection (b).
+(3) The sum of the total amount of the annual rate of base pay payable to a physician, podiatrist, optometrist or dentist under subsection (b) and the market pay determined for the physician, podiatrist, optometrist or dentist under subsection (c) may exceed the maximum amount applicable to the specialty or assignment of the physician, podiatrist, optometrist or dentist under paragraph (1) as a result of an adjustment under paragraph (3) or (4) of subsection (b).

-(4) Except as provided in sections 7404A(c) and 7410(a)(2) of this title, in no case may the total amount of compensation paid to a physician, podiatrist, or dentist under this title in any year exceed the amount of annual compensation (excluding expenses) specified in [section 102 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim).
+(4) Except as provided in sections 7404A(c) and 7410(a)(2) of this title, in no case may the total amount of compensation paid to a physician, podiatrist, optometrist or dentist under this title in any year exceed the amount of annual compensation (excluding expenses) specified in [section 102 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim).

+(5) Notwithstanding any compensation or pay limitations under this title or title 5, the Secretary may authorize the Under Secretary for Health to pay physicians, podiatrists, optometrists, and dentists—

+  (A) awards authorized under this title;

+  (B) advance payments, recruitment or relocation bonuses, and retention allowances authorized under [section 7410(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7410/a&num=0&edition=prelim) or as otherwise provided by law;

+  (C) incentives or bonuses under [section 706 of this title](./chapter-007-employees.md#section-706) or as otherwise provided by law; and

+  (D) earnings from fee-basis appointments under [section 7405(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7405/a/2&num=0&edition=prelim).

+(6)

+  (A) The Secretary may waive any pay limitation described in this section (including tier limitations) that the Secretary determines necessary for the recruitment or retention of critical health care personnel whom the Secretary determines would provide direct patient care.

+  (B) Priority for such waivers shall be given for positions, locations, and care provided through agreements that are costly to the Department.

+  (C) The Chief Human Capital Officer of the Department, the Chief Financial Officer of the Department, and the Office of the General Counsel of the Department shall review any waiver issued under subparagraph (A).

+  (D) During the period the authority under subparagraph (A) is effective, the Secretary may not issue more than 300 waivers under such subparagraph.

+  (E) The Secretary may prescribe requirements, limitations, and other considerations for waivers under such subparagraph.

+  (F) Not later than 180 days after the date of the enactment of the Senator Elizabeth Dole 21st Century Veterans Healthcare and Benefits Improvement Act, and annually thereafter, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and the House of Representatives a report that includes—

+    (i) any updates to the requirements, limitations, and considerations prescribed under subparagraph (B) during the period covered by the report;

+    (ii) a description of the findings of each review, if any, conducted pursuant to subparagraph (C);

+    (iii) a description of each waiver under subparagraph (A) in effect as of the date of the submission of the report, including the—

+      (I) duty location, position, specialty, market and performance considerations for the waiver; and

+      (II) impact, if any, of the waiver on care furnished by the Department pursuant to an agreement regarding the geographic area; and

+    (iv) a list of any separation actions during the period covered by the report with respect to a position for which a waiver under subparagraph (A) is in effect.

+  (G) The authority of the Secretary under subparagraph (A) shall terminate on the last day of the third full fiscal year following the date of the enactment of the Senator Elizabeth Dole 21st Century Veterans Healthcare and Benefits Improvement Act.

 **(f) Treatment of Pay.—** Pay under subsections (b) and (c) of this section shall be considered pay for all purposes, including retirement benefits under chapters 83 and 84 of title 5 and other benefits.

 **(g) Ancillary Effects of Decreases in Pay.—**

-(1) A decrease in pay of a physician, podiatrist, or dentist resulting from an adjustment in the amount of market pay of the physician, podiatrist, or dentist under subsection (c) shall not be treated as an adverse action.
+(1) A decrease in pay of a physician, podiatrist, optometrist or dentist resulting from an adjustment in the amount of market pay of the physician, podiatrist, optometrist or dentist under subsection (c) shall not be treated as an adverse action.

-(2) If the pay of a physician, podiatrist, or dentist is reduced under this subchapter as a result of an involuntary reassignment in connection with a disciplinary action taken against the physician, podiatrist, or dentist, the involuntary reassignment shall be subject to appeal under subchapter V of this chapter.
+(2) If the pay of a physician, podiatrist, optometrist or dentist is reduced under this subchapter as a result of an involuntary reassignment in connection with a disciplinary action taken against the physician, podiatrist, optometrist or dentist, the involuntary reassignment shall be subject to appeal under subchapter V of this chapter.

 **(h) Delegation of Responsibilities.—** The Secretary may delegate to an appropriate officer or employee of the Department any responsibility of the Secretary under subsection (c), (d), or (e) except for the responsibilities of the Secretary under subsection (e)(1).

 ### Statutory Notes

+#### References in Text
+The date of the enactment of the Senator Elizabeth Dole 21st Century Veterans Healthcare and Benefits Improvement Act, referred to subsec. (e)(6)(F), (G), is the date of enactment of Pub.
+L. 118–210, which was approved Jan.
+2, 2025.

 #### Prior Provisions
 A prior section 7431, added Pub.
 L. 102–40, title I, § 102, May 7, 1991, 105 Stat.
 188; amended Pub.
 L. 102–405, title III, § 302(c)(1), Oct.
 9, 1992, 106 Stat.
 1984, related to authority of Secretary to provide for special pay, prior to the general amendment of this subchapter by Pub.
 L. 108–445.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–210, § 142(a)(1)(A), inserted “optometrists,” after “podiatrists,” in introductory provisions.

+Subsec. (b).
+Pub.
+L. 118–210, § 142(a)(1)(A), (B), inserted “optometrists,” after “podiatrists,” in introductory provisions and par.
+(5) and “optometrist” after “podiatrist,” wherever appearing.

+Subsec. (c).
+Pub.
+L. 118–210, § 142(a)(1)(A)–(C), inserted “optometrists,” after “podiatrists,” in introductory provisions and “optometrist” after “podiatrist,” wherever appearing, inserted at end of par.
+(5) “Such a notice shall include a statement of whether the market pay will increase, decrease, or remain unchanged following such evaluation.”, and added pars.
+(7) and (8).

+Subsec. (d).
+Pub.
+L. 118–210, § 142(a)(1)(A), (B), inserted “optometrists,” after “podiatrists,” in par.
+(1) and “optometrist” after “podiatrist,” wherever appearing.

+Subsec. (e).
+Pub.
+L. 118–210, § 142(a)(1)(A), (B), (D), inserted “optometrists,” after “podiatrists,” in subpar.
+(B) of par.
+(1) and “optometrist” after “podiatrist,” wherever appearing, and added pars.
+(5) and (6).

+Subsec. (g).
+Pub.
+L. 118–210, § 142(a)(1)(B), inserted “optometrist” after “podiatrist,” wherever appearing.

 2022—Subsec. (e)(4).
 Pub.
 L. 117–168 substituted “Except as provided in sections 7404A(c) and 7410(a)(2) of this title, in no case” for “In no case”.

 2019—Pub.
 L. 116–12, § 1(b)(1)(A)–(E), substituted “physician, podiatrist, or dentist” for “physician or dentist”, “physicians, podiatrists, or dentists” for “physicians or dentists”, “physician, podiatrist, and dentist” for “physician and dentist”, “physicians, podiatrists, and dentists” for “physicians and dentists”, and “Physician, Podiatrist, and Dentist” for “Physician and Dentist” wherever appearing.